MakeContributions/markdown-dungeon/english/covid-19/0/0-BBA.md

-Pick rock, paper, or scissors?
+Pick a rock, paper, or scissors?

 [Rock](../WIP.md)